 We use recycled wool to extend the life span of a valuable fiber that has already been produced.

->

-> Wool is a natural fiber that insulates, breathes and lasts for a long time.
-Producing wool, however, is a resource-intensive job.
+Wool is a natural fiber that insulates, breathes and lasts for a long time.
+Producing wool, however, is resource-intensive.
 It requires vast amounts of land for grazing sheep, water to clean the fiber, chemicals to treat the wool and dyes to color the finished product.
-We use recycled wool to extend the life span of fiber that has already been produced.
+We use recycled wool to extend the useful life of fiber that has already been produced.
 As a result, we can make clothing with the same great qualities as virgin wool at a fraction of the environmental cost.

->

-> We’re making progress
+We’re making progress

 Where We Are